sonothamin/iut-cse-24/README.md

 🤝 Contributing

 This is a community project.
-PRs, issues, or ideas are welcome — especially from batchmates who want to extend features (messaging, events, resources, etc.).
+PRs, issues, or ideas are welcome, especially from batchmates who want to extend features (messaging, events, resources, etc.).

 ---

 📜 License

-MIT — free to use and adapt.
+MIT : free to use and adapt.

 ---